natelistrom/natelistrom.github.io/_posts/2022-11-13-mice-internal-external.md

 If you're following Dwight Swain's [scene-sequel framework]({% post_url 2022-10-24-scene-sequel-acts %}), events and revelations create the "disasters" that form the external plot.
 Those disasters then force the protagonist to make decisions, which form the internal, character plot.

-## Good stories use all three
+## Good stories often use all three

-Stories in action genres tend to focus on event-based drive, while stories in science fiction and mystery genres tend to focus on idea-based drive.
+Different stories lean in different directions when it comes to the source of their narrative drive.
+For example, stories in action genres tend to focus on event-based drive, while stories in science fiction and mystery genres tend to focus on idea-based drive.
 However, there's often a fair amount of overlap.

-This is a good thing.
+Overlap is a good thing.
 Coyne suggests that turning points should be a mix of events and ideas, neither leaning too heavily in one direction nor the other.
 If stories turn on only action, they can come across as “overly plotted,” while if they turn only on revelation, they can feel "melodramatic." <sup>{% include coyne-2015.html %} Page 172.</sup>

 As one example of balance, [_Harry Potter and the Chamber of Secrets_](https://en.wikipedia.org/wiki/Harry_Potter_and_the_Chamber_of_Secrets) has a plot driven by the mystery of discovering the identity of the heir of Slytherin, a villain behind a series of attacks (idea).
 But, there are action beats sprinkled throughout the story, culminating in a major action showdown between Harry, Slytherin's heir, and fearsome monster (action).